 - Nuts such as almonds and cashews are a great source of protein and can be eaten as snacks or part of a full meal.

 - Tinned tomatoes, tomato paste, corn and other foods can be included in pasta sauces, soups and casseroles.

 - Tinned fish such as tuna, salmon and sardines are good sources of protein.

 - Soup makes a quick hot meal.

 - Cook for two nights instead of one, or freeze portions for another time.

 - Keep leftovers for snacks and toasted sandwiches.

 - Save on washing up by cooking one-pot meals such as soups, curries and casseroles.

-If you would like more information or perhaps a more detailed diet plan for your new role as a busy mum, you can contact your local Dietitian for specific health advice.
+If you would like more information or perhaps a more detailed diet plan for your new role as a busy mum, you can contact us and speak with one of our Dietitians.